antoniocarlosmjr/simple-bank-php/README.md

 # simple-bank-php
-This API RESTFul responsible for realize create/inative accounts, deposit, withdraw and transfer amount in accounts.
+This API RESTFul is responsible for realize create/inative accounts, deposit, withdraws and transfer amount between accounts.

 ### Technologies